rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 Using custom permissions is convenient for providing users with narrow or specialized access to Rancher.

 When a user from an [external authentication source]({{<baseurl>}}/rancher/v2.x/en/admin-settings/authentication/) signs into Rancher for the first time, they're automatically assigned a set of global permissions (hereafter, permissions).
-By default, after a user logs in from the first time, they are created as a user and assigned the default `user` permission.
+By default, after a user logs in for the first time, they are created as a user and assigned the default `user` permission.
 The standard `user` permission allows users to login and create clusters.

 However, in some organizations, these permissions may extend too much access.
 Rather than assigning users the default global permissions of `Administrator` or `Standard User`, you can assign them a more restrictive set of custom global permissions.